 The following is a snapshot of Jackson’s visitor profile:

-BILLING: Visit Jackson limits invoicing to one invoice per month.
-Each invoice should be on letterhead from the selected agency and include the month(s) for which payment is due and the detail of work completed at the mutually agreed upon rate(s) or amount in the executed contract.
+BILLING: Visit Jackson will execute invoicing and payments at the ½ project timeline and final deliverable.
+All associated project expenditures must be documented with detailed invoicing.
+All invoices shall be on letterhead from the selected agency with details of work completed at the mutually agreed upon rate(s) or amount in the executed contract.

 NOTICE OF INTENT TO BID

-The Notice of Intent to Bid (Attachment 1) is non-binding; however, it ensures the receipt of all addenda related to this RFP.
-Proposals will be accepted only from applicants who submitted a Notice of Intent to Bid by April 28, 2023.
-Notice of Intent to Bid must be emailed by the deadline below with the subject line “Intent to Bid: Advertising Agency Services” to email@example.com.
+The Notice of Intent to Bid (Attachment 1) is non-binding; however, it ensures the receipt of all documentation related to this RFP.
+Proposals will be accepted only from applicants who submitted a Notice of Intent to Bid by August 21, 2023.
+Notice of Intent to Bid must be emailed by the deadline below with the subject line “Intent to Bid: JXN Destination Masterplan Consulting Services” to email@example.com.